jdgwartney/boundary-http-stressd/README.md

 boundary-http-stressd
 =====================

-Daemon that hits load balancer or any other HTTP end point.
+Daemon that makes requests to a load balancer or any other HTTP end point to simulate interaction by other users.

 Install
 --------